 Then you need to consider at what frequency your equipment is likely to shake itself apart.
 (Understandably, most manufacturers don’t like to test their multi-million dollar equipment to the point of breakage, so this figure is usually an estimate.)

 Combining the known frequency of vibration of the shakiest mode of transportation with the estimated point of failure for your equipment, will allow you to calculate the type and density of cushioning required.

 It costs far less to prevent shock and vibration damage than to correct it.
-Here’s how to make sure your shipment experiences a gentle ride:
+There are three different packaging materials you should consider to make sure your shipment experiences a gentle ride:

-These round plastic donuts attach to the underside of the skid and work overtime to mitigate vibration.
-(A skid resembles a large, heavy-duty pallet and forms the bottom surface of the crate.)
+Skid-Mates: Skid-mates are round plastic donuts which attach to the underside of the skid and work overtime to mitigate vibration.
+(Skids are large, heavy-duty wooden pallets which form the bottom surface of a wooden shipping crate.)

-A more sophisticated (and expensive) cushioning option than foam, the multi-directional pad is ideal for particularly heavy and delicate machinery.
-It lies beneath the equipment and can absorb vibration from several directions simultaneously.
-It is constructed from two pieces of plywood with a specialized foam and tube layer, in between.
+Multi-Directional Pad: A multi-directional pad is a more sophisticated (and expensive) cushioning option than foam, which makes it ideal for particularly heavy and delicate machinery.
+The pad lies beneath the equipment and can absorb vibration from several directions simultaneously.
+It is constructed from two pieces of plywood with a specialized foam and tube layer in between.

 Plan Ahead for a Smooth Ride

-When you are shipping sensitive equipment, a bump, bang, drop, or shimmy can get expensive real fast.
-Carefully calculated protective measures that prevent damage from shock or vibration are well worth the investment.
+When you are shipping sensitive equipment any bump, bang, drop, or shimmy can get expensive real fast.
+Carefully calculated protective measures, that prevent damage from shock or vibration are well worth the investment.

 CDC Packaging Can Help!

 Have questions about how to protect your equipment during shipment?
-CDC Packaging can help ensure your machinery has a stable, cushioned journey to your customer’s site.
+CDC Packaging, a custom industrial crating specialist, can help ensure your machinery has a stable, cushioned journey to your customer’s site.
 Contact us to learn more.